 Not to mention, that communicating in a remote environment is vital to productivity.
 If your team can't understand what is required, they can't deliver.
 Whether you use communication tools like Microsoft Teams, Skype or Zoom, be sure to fit in weekly check-ins and video conferencing meetings so that everything is crystal clear.
 Try out several tools, and get your team’s input on what works best, then stick with it.
 You’re sure to see a positive result.

 Foster Trust in Management to Build a Productive team

 One of the biggest threats to productivity is a lack of trust between a manager and her team.
 By developing strong relationships, you can head off work disruptions before they start.
 Being in-tune with your team means that you can sense when maybe something is off with them, they are burnt out or need additional help.

 Without the benefits of on-site, face-to-face meetings, many remote teams can see a dip in strong team-manager relationships.
 Don't let it happen to you.
 Continue to offer your help and share information with your team while working from home.
 Communication is key to building a trusted partnership with your team and allowing productivity to flourish.

 Taking a page from the book of Personiv's EVP & Site Head Vishal Bora (CMO's 2018 Visionary Leader of the Year): Servant leadership helps grow employee-manager relationships by showing you care.
 While your team a physically separated, be sure to prioritize servant leadership in any way that you can.

-Plan to Prioritize & Sometimes, Fail – It’s Part of Team Productivity
+Plan to Prioritize & Sometimes, Fail – It’s Part of Keeping Your Team On-Track

 Working remotely is going to take some getting used to, and inevitably, you'll end up with some bumps in the road.
 So, do some conscious prioritization realizing that some days, weeks and months, you won’t be able to get it all done.